-The first and most obvious point to note in any guide about rental fees is that they will soon be a thing of the past.
+The first and most obvious point to note in any guide about rental fees is that since June 1, 2019, they've been a thing of the past.

-In his 2016 Autumn Statement, the Chancellor, Philip Hammond announced an outright ban on lettings agent fees charged to tenants.
-The ban could kick in as soon as 2018 in England – in Scotland it’s already been introduced.
+In his 2016 Autumn Statement, the then-Chancellor, Philip Hammond announced an outright ban on fees charged to tenants by either landlords or letting agents in England.
+In Scotland the ban had already been introduced.

 BEFORE YOU MOVE IN...